-- Studied law (LLB and LLD) at the University of Fribourg - Accredited lawyer and notary in Zug - Management studies at the University of Zurich
+- Studied law (LLB and LLD) at the University of Fribourg - Accredited lawyer and notary in Zug - Management studies at the University of Zurich - Further studies at the IMD, Lausanne, at the HSG, St. Gallen, and at the University of Zurich

-- Chairman of the board of directors of Credit Suisse Funds AG, Zurich - Member of the board of directors of the MultiConcept (Luxembourg) S.A., Luxembourg - Member of the board of directors of the Hans Oetiker Holding AG, Horgen - Member of the board of directors of the Patria Genossenschaft, Basel
+- Chairman of the board of directors of Credit Suisse Funds AG.
+Zurich - Member of the board of directors of the MultiConcept (Luxembourg) S.A., Luxembourg (a company of the Credit Suisse Group) - Member of the board of directors of the Hans Oetiker Holding AG, Horgen - Chairman of the board of directors of the Patria Genossenschaft, Basel - Member of the board of directors of Helvetia Holding AG, Basel/St. Gallen, and its subsidiaries Helvetia Swiss Life Insurance Company Ltd. and Helvetia Swiss Insurance Company Ltd. - Chairman of the foundation board of Helvetia Patria Jeunesse, Basel